 Investing in an overvalued stock market involves a decision only you can make.
 You can continue investing as stock markets can stay overvalued for a long time or diversify into other investments or cash.

 As the stock market’s default direction is up, if you remain invested, eventually, the market will recover, and you will continue to make money.
 Suppose you are regularly contributing to your stock investment.
-In that case, you will be able to take advantage of Dollar-Cost Averaging (DCA) to accumulate more equities at lower prices as the market falls.
+In that case, you can use Dollar-Cost Averaging (DCA) to accumulate more equities at lower prices as the market falls.
 This option allows you to remain invested without having to time the market.

 This solution has drawbacks, especially if you are close to retirement and do not have the time to wait to recoup your losses.
 This leads us to option two.